alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Actually, we have just created a _conflict_.
-We just edited the same line in
+We have created a _conflict_: edited the same line in both branches, and there
-both branches, and there is no way to resolve it automatically.
-This is a normal
+is no way to resolve it automatically.
+This is a normal situation, and the
-situation, and source file now looks as follows:
+source file now looks as follows:

 {{< highlight python "hl_lines=3" >}}
 print("Hello world")